gbellocchi/richie-docs/source/richie-sld-toolchain/external.rst

 -----------------------------------------
 AMD-Xilinx Open Hardware Competition 2023
 -----------------------------------------
-*GenOv* - the former name of the :smallcap:`Richie toolchain` - was proposed in the 2023 edition of the AMD-Xilinx Open Hardware Competition.
+*GenOv* - the former name of the :smallcap:`Richie SLD toolchain` - was proposed in the 2023 edition of the AMD-Xilinx Open Hardware Competition.

 .. code-block:: none